Om-Suman/red_wine_quality_prediction/README.md

 # 🍷 Red Wine Quality Prediction

 This is a web-based machine learning application that predicts the quality of red wine based on its physicochemical properties.
-The model is built using **XGBoost** and served via a **Flask** web interface.
+I trained many models but one which performed the best was  **XGBoost** .
+I used flask for web interface

 ## 🚀 Features